 Compare pet insurance quotes online with Quidco Compare to find the best cover for your cat, rabbit or dog and earn cashback when you take out a policy.
 Our furry friends are like family to us, so it’s important to provide the best health care should they get into any mischief and require medical attention after an accident or fall.
 Pet insurance can seem confusing, but we’ve answered some of the most commonly asked questions for you below, so you can find the right kind of cover for your pet.

 To ensure the quote process runs as smoothly as possible, please have the following to hand:

-This kind of coverage typically provides for medical expenses when a pet is injured in an accident.
-However, it doesn't generally provide any kind of coverage when a pet needs medical attention for an illness.
-Some of these accident-only policies limit the total amount they'll pay out for a single accident, or could only pay out for a limited period of time after a pet is injured.
+This kind of coverage typically covers any medical expenses incurred when your pet is injured in an accident.
+It won’t cover the cost of any medical attention should you pet become ill, so you will have to foot that bill yourself.
+Many accident-only policies limit the total amount they'll pay out for a single accident, or could only pay out for a limited period of time after a pet is injured.

 When using the Quidco Compare service, you must take reasonable care to answer insurers questions fully and accurately and if you volunteer other information, you must take reasonable care to ensure that the information is not misleading.
 If any information that you have provided changes before you take out your insurance, during the life of the policy or at renewal you must inform the insurer or broker of the change.
 If you deliberately or carelessly misrepresent any information in relation to this insurance, then your policy may not pay all, or part, of a claim and could in certain circumstances be avoided altogether.